TPZ-CORE/tpz_users_inactivity/README.md

 - Supports Group roles to prevent users who are administrators, moderators to be removed for inactivity.

-- There is a possibility on the configuration file to remove - delete multiple database tables for cleaning more data than only removing a user from characters table (such as removing data from crafting, leveling, mailbox, stables, etc).
+- There is a possibility on the configuration file to remove - delete multiple database tables for cleaning more data than only removing a user from characters table (such as removing data from passportd, leveling, mailbox, stables, etc).